 Sedation and psych meds

-Dr. Aiken begins his piece by informing us that not too awful long ago “tranquilization” was an important goal of psychopharmacology.
-And sedation was key to the therapeutic effect.
+Dr. Aiken begins by pointing out that “tranquilization” was an important goal of psychopharmacology in the not too distant past.
+Sedation was key to the therapeutic effect.

 Best and worst psych meds for sedation

-If you were to ask Dr. Aiken, he’d tell you the simplest way to manage unwanted sedation is to choose meds that are less likely to cause it.
-Makes a heck of a lot of sense to me.
+Dr. Aiken submits that the simplest way to manage unwanted sedation is to choose meds that are less likely to cause it.

 Of course, there’s a lot to consider.
 Perhaps you’re on a med that handles your core issue(s) well, but, yeah, sedation is a problem.
 Maybe you’ve decided to just put up with it.
 Or maybe you’ve come up with a creative way to minimize the sedation and/or its impact.